pudme/TabPilot/README.md

     *   Archived group data is saved using `chrome.storage.sync`.
     *   Last active tab information per group is temporarily stored using `chrome.storage.session` (cleared when the browser closes).

-Installation (Development)
+## Installation (Development)

 1. Clone or download this repository.
 2. Open Chrome and navigate to `chrome://extensions`.
 3. Enable "Developer mode" using the toggle switch in the top-right corner.
 4. Click the "Load unpacked" button.
 5. Select the directory containing the extension's code (the folder with `manifest.json`).
-6. The "Smart Tab & Window Organizer" icon should appear in your toolbar.
+6. The TabPilot icon should appear in your toolbar.

 Future Ideas